Are cheaper fares, more airlines headed Sacramento’s way?

 Airport officials in 2008 imposed fees to pay for the billion-dollar expansion despite protests by Southwest and other airlines that they didn’t want to pay for a construction project they felt was too large and too expensive.
 County airport director at the time, Hardy Acree, dismissed the airlines’ complaints as whining, saying the county needed to think big and take risks.

-Sacramento last year was the 14th fastest growing airport in passengers among the 50 largest North American airports, according to data published by Airports Council International.
-Santa Ana, Oakland, San Diego and San Francisco also were in the top 20, suggesting a California-wide air travel resurgence.
-Notably, all 50 of the largest airports gained passengers in 2015, the most recent full year data collection.
+Sacramento last year was the 14th-fastest-growing airport in passengers among the 50 largest North American airports, according to data published by Airports Council International.
+Santa Ana, Oakland, San Diego and San Francisco also were in the top 20, suggesting a California-wide resurgence in air travel.
+Notably, all 50 of the largest airports gained passengers in 2015, the most recent full year of data collection.

 “We believe we have turned the corner (financially),” Wheat said this week.
 “We’re feeling much better than were were (a few years ago).
 That is why we feel comfortable entering this agreement to continue to reduce their rates.”

-“We're pleased with the direction the airport has taken,” said Monica del Rio of the Southwest Airlines Airport Affairs department.
+“We’re pleased with the direction the airport has taken,” said Monica del Rio of Southwest’s airport affairs department.
 “Negotiation of a new use and lease agreement is a major milestone, and we look forward to a ... final agreement that benefits the community, the airport, and the airlines.”

 Those savings will be used by the airport to help cover the lower rates the airport expects to charge the airlines.